rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 I started making a conscious effort to understand which hat I have on.

 _side_note_start
 **Side Notes.** Many things about programming seem to be on their head (making hats a somewhat tricky accessory).
 Some ideas typically associated with FP are very pragmatic.
 E.g. descriptive types, clear inputs and outputs, getting the same result on each try, ADTs (how could the ability to get a lot of generic code for free in Haskell be considered anything but pragmatic?)...
-At the same time OOP is quite theoretical (taxonomic knowledge is fascinating academically, e.g. in biology or linguistics, but IMO not that practically important to programming) and very complex (e.g. subtyping variance).
+At the same time OOP is quite theoretical (taxonomic knowledge is fascinating academically, e.g. in biology or linguistics, but how practically important is it in programming?) and very complex (e.g. subtyping variance).
 I dislike OOP primarily because it makes type checking less effective and I rely on type safety.

 Another complex aspect is how _theoretical_ or _pragmatic_ you are.
 If we classify a typical _Rust_ programmer as a _theorist_, where do we put someone using [_add_blank_target _ATS_](http://www.ats-lang.org/)?
 If a typical _Haskell_ developer is a _theorist_, how do we classify someone working with _Agda_ or _Coq_...?